Track MCP LogoTrack MCP

 • Primary problem type (factual, emotional, creative, philosophical, etc.)

-• Required thinking modes for optimal solution
+• Required thinking modes for observability and diagnostics

 AI Routing Flow Diagram